danielburstein/cse15l-lab-reports/index.md

 ![Image](cd no input.png)

 1. Working Directory: /home
 2. I got this output because it didn't do anything.
-This command is meant to change the directory you are in based on your input and because there was no input you didn't change anything.
+This command is meant to change the directory you are in based on your input and because there was no input I didn't change the directory I was in.
 3. This output is not an error.

 ---